 God placed this charge on the heart of those whom He chose.
 He has issued an assignment to be good stewards of the atmosphere so that He can send His glory through that portal in order to impact the nations.

-I’m going to be straight forward with those who are involved in covenant restoration and are living rightly with God… How you manage seed, time, money, tasks, and activities all reflect your relationship with the presence of God.
+In efforts to be straightforward with those who are involved in covenant restoration and are living rightly with God, I say this: How you manage seed, time, money, tasks, and activities all reflect your relationship with the presence of God.

 This is incredibly close to my heart because I’ve seen the turmoil that finances can cause in relationships with each other and with God.
 He has graciously provided holiness and in order to have access to the blessings He so desires to give.

 The enemy is always looking for ways to trip us up—to buy into the lies that block God’s blessings.
 When we prayerfully ask the Holy Spirit to speak into our hearts, prompting us to give when He so desires, we can be ensured of spiritual covering and blessing.

 Through the Kingdom Finance Series, we have covered the areas of giving and the blessings that follow.
 We will then continue on with a word of caution as we begin to take a closer look at how to prepare for tests and trials that can come in the midst of God’s blessings for our lives.
 Please continue to check back for this next part of our series!If you are looking for a way to live out what the Bible says about giving alms, get this free resource.
 Set goals that will position you to grow for days, weeks, months, and years to come.